NathanBraslavski/angular-practicum/README.md

 # Practicum
 This practicum was designed to test some of your skills including: working with Github, Angular, NgRx and clean code practices.

 You will start by duplicating the repository, then fixing few bugs, adding a simple feature, and finaly duing some code reivew.

-Tip: Before you start coding we recommend to read the instructions to help you with the time planning.
+⚠️ Please read the following instuctions carfully

 ## Part 1: Setting up your repository
 1. First you need to create a new GitHub ⚠️ **private** ⚠️ repository